Britain's Custodial Gap

 This framework did not begin as policy.

-Behind every boarded window is history, value and potential.
-Yet too often those buildings drift — caught in probate, stalled by ownership complexity, or left unmanaged because no single system carries responsibility from start to finish.
+Behind every one is history, value and potential.
+Yet too often they stall — caught in complexity, delayed by ownership questions, or left unmanaged because nobody was clearly holding it.

 The answer was consistent: the absence of a coherent operating system.